ibrahimasorydiallo1/RAG-Based-AI-Assistant-LangChain/README.md

 # RAG-Based-AI-Assistant
 This is a RAG (Retrieval-Augmented Generation) AI assistant.
-RAG systems combine document search with AI chat - they can answer questions about your specific documents by finding relevant information and using it to generate responses.
-Think of it as: ChatGPT that knows about YOUR documents and can answer questions about them.
+RAG systems combine document search with AI chat - they can answer questions about our specific documents by finding relevant information and using it to generate responses.
+Think of it as: ChatGPT that knows about OUR documents and can answer questions about them.

 ## Target Audience